maferland/seshat/README.md

 Seshat is built on firebase.
 You can create your own firebase project and edit `helpers/firebaseConfig.js` if you want to deploy it by yourself.

-You will need be required to install firebase tools if you want to deploy the project.
+To do so, you will be required to install firebase tools.

 ```bash
 npm install -g firebase-tools
 firebase login
 ```

+Then, you will be able to deploy it 🚀

 With NPM